 Committee on Admissions

-The Admissions Committee is the final decision-making committee that is solely responsible for the selection of entering MD and MSTP students.
+The Admissions Committee is the final decision-making committee that is responsible for the selection of entering MD and MSTP students.
 The

 Admissions Committee is composed of at least 20 voting members, the majority of whom are members of the faculty of the School of Medicine.
 Medical students and community members may also be appointed as voting members of the Committee.
 The Chair of the Admissions Committee is a full-time faculty member nominated by the Admissions Committee and Assistant Dean of Admissions who does not hold an appointment in the Dean’s office that reports directly to the Dean.
-The position of chair of the committee is elected by the voting members of the committee for a two-year term, renewable for additional terms by a vote of the Committee.
+The Chair of the Admissions Committee is autonomous and does not report to the Dean of the School of Medicine in this role.
+Alternatively, this position can be divided into two co-chair positions.
+The position of chair or co-chair of the committee is elected by the voting members of the committee for a two-year term, renewable for additional terms by a vote of the Committee.
 Full-time faculty members of the committee who have had a minimum of one year experience on the committee are eligible for consideration as chair.
 Committee members are selected through self- nomination, nomination by Department Chairs, or recruitment by the Admissions Committee Chair or Assistant Dean of Admissions.

-Voting members of the Admissions Committee serve terms of one year and are eligible for reappointment to similar terms if approved by the Admissions Committee Chair and the Assistant Dean of Admissions.
+Voting members of the Admissions Committee serve terms of one year and are eligible for reappointment if approved by the Admissions Committee Chair and the Assistant Dean of Admissions.
 Only elected or appointed members, or invited guests, may attend meetings of the Committee on Admissions.

 The Admissions Committee votes on medical school candidate selection.
 All Committee meetings, materials and deliberations are confidential.
 The Assistant Dean of Admissions is a non-voting member of the Admission Committee and all sub- committees of the Admissions Committee.
-A quorum for voting requires a simple majority; in all cases, the majority of the voting members of the Admissions Committee and sub-committees are faculty members.
-The Assistant Dean of Admissions, after consulting with the Admissions Committee, has full and final authority, under the rules for admission and readmission prescribed by the Executive Faculty, to select members of the entering class and to fill vacancies that may occur in any of the classes.
-The Dean of the School of Medicine does not participate in, nor seek to influence, any aspect of medical school admissions decisions.
+The majority of voting members of the Admissions Committee and sub-committees must be faculty members.
+For individual admissions decisions, a quorum for voting requires at least 10 votes per room with the majority being faculty.

+The Admissions Committee has full and final authority to select members of the entering class and to fill vacancies that may occur in any of the classes.
+The decisions of the Admissions Committee are final; the Dean of the School of Medicine does not participate in, nor seek to influence, any aspect of medical school admissions decisions.

-The subcommittees of the Admissions Committee include the subcommittee for Primary Review, the Interview subcommittee, and the Background Check Review subcommittee.
+The subcommittees of the Admissions Committee include the Screening Committee, the Interview subcommittee, and the Background Check Review subcommittee.
 Members of each subcommittee are appointed by the Assistant Dean of Admissions and consist of current faculty members, retired faculty, alumni, community physicians, other community members and stakeholders, current medical students, and residents or fellows.
-The role of the Primary Review subcommittee is to make decisions on whether or not the applicant should be invited for an interview.
+The role of the Screening Committee is to make decisions regarding which applicants receive secondary applications and which applicants receives an interview.
 The Interview subcommittee is charged with interviewing selected applicants, and the Background Check subcommittee is responsible for review of background checks of students accepted to the SOM.

 Note: A number of committees formerly included in these rules (for example, Human Subjects [COMIRB], Animal Care and Radiation Safety), now operate on a campus-wide basis.
 Chairs of the campus-wide committees will be asked to report to the Faculty Senate annually, or at any time an issue arises that affects the School of Medicine.